muhammadranju/crazy-devs-job-task/readme.md

 - Make this one page using tailwind and react.
 - No need responsive and no theme mode.
+- I don't use Shadcn or any other UI library.

 ## Tech Stack